goss-org/goss/docs/manual.md

   * `json_oneline` - Same as json, but oneliner
   * `junit`
   * `nagios` - Nagios/Sensu compatible output /w exit code 2 for failures.
+  * `prometheus` - Prometheus compatible output /w values: 0 for successful, 1 for failed and 2 for skipped tests.
   * `rspecish` **(default)** - Similar to rspec output
   * `tap`
   * `silent` - No output.
 Avoids exposing system information (e.g. when serving tests as a healthcheck endpoint).